thexhr/dtoggle/README.md

 dtoggle
 =======

 Small bash script that uses xrandr to configure internal/external displays.
-I use it here with Arch Linux and i3 whenever I connect one or more external displays2
+I use it here with Arch Linux and i3 whenever I connect one or more external displays.

 Command Line Options
 --------------------

 ```
-dtoogle.sh [-ceix] [-hmnv] [-lr] -p profile
+dtoogle [-ceix] [-hmntv] [-lr] -p profile

 Display Options:
  -c           Clone screen on all displays